 Being a practising Catholic I can assist in the maintenance of the ethos within the school and also support all staff to help children make progress to achieve their full potential.

-Mairead Hitchings - Parent Governor (Joined in 2013)
+Mairead Hitchings - Foundation Governor (Joined in 2013) (Appointed by the Diocese)

 The main reason I became a Governor was because I have many skills which could make a difference to the school.